biosustain/guidelines/README.md

 The general recommendation is that a resource group should include only the people involved in most (if not all) of its resources.

 > [!NOTE]
 > Current team-wide RGs will not necessarily be fully migrated into project-wide RGs.
-I understand that some resources might pertain to a team and not to a project.
-In that scenario a team-wide RG makes sense, but it must exercise extra care in respecting the PoLP.

 > [!WARNING]
 > To Azure administrators: